Class Procedures

 -- Students will take the test after school or in class.

--- The second test score will count.
+-- The two test scores will be averaged.

 -- Retakes must be completed one calendar week from the first testing date.
 Adjustments can be made for illness/extended absences.